alanzhaonys/business-location-analysis/README.md

 ## <span style="color: #606060;">Find Your Perfect Business Location Using AWS QuickSight and CloudFormation</span>

 ### Intro
-In this article I will show you how to use AWS QuickSight and CloudFormation to generate analysis reports.
-I will be using real world deomgraphics and business directory data to analyse and recommend optimal business locations for your next venture.
+In this article, I will show you how to use AWS QuickSight and CloudFormation to generate analysis reports.
+I will be using real-world demographics and business directory data to analyze and recommend optimal business locations for your next venture.

-Below is a preview of the report generated.
+Below is a preview of the generated report.
 To see the full version, [click here](preview.pdf).

 ![Preview diagram](img/preview.png)